rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231213_New York Times Podcasts.md

 *  It was exhilarating!
 *  It was energizing!
 *  Endorsing them, celebrating them.
-*  And there was one vivid example at UCLA where students battered a piñata of Benjamin Netanyahu,
+*  And there was one vivid example at UCLA where students battered a piÃ±ata of Benjamin Netanyahu,
 *  the prime minister of Israel, while a woman chanted, beat that Jew.
 *  A lot of those moments were seen by millions of people who wouldn't otherwise tune in to
 *  what's happening on these campuses.